dennislee22/dennislee22.github.io/docs/longhorn/benchmarking.md

 Longhorn is the cloud native distributed block storage in the Kubernetes ecosystem.
 It is an open source software defined storage that synchronously replicates the volumes across multiple Kubernetes nodes to achieve high availability and high degree of resiliency.
 Longhorn volume replicas are hosted on separate nodes to prevent single point of failure.
 In a nutshell, Longhorn volume is used as the fault-tolerant persistent volume for the stateful pods in Kubernetes.

-This article describes the performance result of using `fio` tool with the following benchmarking agenda.
-The objective is to gauge the performance output in terms of IOPS, latency, bandwidth and CPU usage when using Longhorn storage with specific hardware model.
+The objective of running these performance benchmarking tests is to gauge the output in terms of IOPS, latency, bandwidth and CPU usage when the stateful pods use the Longhorn storage on a specific hardware model in the Kubernetes cluster.

-- Longhorn storage vs local attached storage
-- Longhorn replica size 2 vs replica size 3

 - TOC
 {:toc}